solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 ![](./images/grafana-istio-dashboard-list.png)

+{% hint style="info" %}
-> :eyes: It may take a few moments for the dashboards to appear
+It may take a few moments for the dashboards to appear
+{% endhint %}

 Click the "Control Plane" dashboard.
 You should be taken to a dashboard with some interesting graphs: